-A square is often regarded as a difficult aspect, the planets involved rather than interacting in a harmonious way, can block and and frustrate each other.
-Each planet is a part of the personality trying to get it’s own way unconcerned about the other.
+A square is often regarded as a difficult aspect, the planets involved rather than interacting in a harmonious way, can block and frustrate each other.
+Each planet is a part of the personality trying to get its own way unconcerned about the other.
 People with squares in their charts need to find ways to utilise both planets to be happy, but quite often they can be unaware of their inner conflict and external behaviour.

 Squares can show up as people or happenings in life that depict the struggle and may leave the native feeling victimised until they recognise the problem.
-But all this stress and tension can create a powerful drive and the energy to overcome the dilemma – producing results and success.
+But all this stress and tension can create a powerful drive, and the energy, to overcome the dilemma – producing results and success.

-Natives may have no idea how, or wish, to deal with reality, finding it constrictive, boring or even depressing, which could lead to creative brilliance or spiritual enlightenment.
-The problem is if the Neptunian fog leads to blindness, no clear vision or understanding of who they are, an inability to see anything loveable about themselves, perhaps a sense of feeling detached or isolated from others and life, that potentially brings confused or even self-destructive behaviour.
+Natives may have no idea how – or wish – to deal with reality.
+Finding it constrictive, boring or even depressing, which could lead to creative brilliance or spiritual enlightenment.
+The problem is, if the Neptunian fog leads to blindness, no clear vision or understanding of who they are – an inability to see anything loveable about themselves – could perhaps bring a sense of feeling isolated from others or a detachment from life.
+Contributing to the possibility of confused or even self-destructive behaviour.

 Relationships are an area where natives are vulnerable.
 Deep inside they long for the perfect, fairy tale romance, the ideal partner – their soul mate.
 As natives are likely to be rather compassionate and pure of heart, they can be blind to the true nature of their beloved, and equally, more than capable of gifting them imaginary traits and talents.
-Love could see them tolerate behaviour others would find totally unacceptable, on the other hand it is also possible that natives may be evasive and hard to pin down about the true nature of their feelings.
+Love could see them tolerate behaviour others would find totally unacceptable, on the other hand, it is also possible that natives may be evasive and hard to pin down about the true nature of their feelings.

 This can all of course potentially lead to heartbreak and anguish if reality can no longer be ignored or glossed over.
 At such times, seeking the input of trusted friends and family may be a good idea.

-Venus/Neptune bestows a vivid imagination and creative flair.
+Venus-Neptune bestows a vivid imagination and creative flair.
 Talent with art, music or drama is highly possible, it could also be using the body in graceful, exquisite expression through dance but equally any sport that is tantalising and exciting to the individual.

 The most obvious is Whitney Houston, brilliant, mesmerising – a megastar – whose marriage to Bobby Brown was filled with drama – tempestuous – during which she spiralled into using drugs and alcohol.
-Whitney was found dead in the bath of her hotel room in 2012, a mixture of drugs were present in her system.
-Whitney’s daughter, Bobbi Kristina who also had a natal Venus/Neptune square added to the tradegy by bizarrely being found in similar circumstances.
+Whitney was found dead in the bath of her hotel room in 2012, with a mixture of drugs present in her system.
+Whitney’s daughter, Bobbi Kristina who also had a natal Venus-Neptune square added to the tragedy by bizarrely being found in similar circumstances.
 In 2015 Bobbi Kristina was found face down in her bath, and remained in a coma until she died, drugs were also present in her system.

-Bob Champion achieved possibly the most emotional and inspirational victory in the Grand National – one of the toughest horse races in the world – ever.
-Bob Champion after being diagnosed with cancer was given a far from optimistic chance of overcoming it, he endured a vicious course of chemotherapy which in itself nearly killed him, his dream and faith in the possibility of winning the national sustaining him.
-To add to the magic, the real-life fairy-tale, his horse Aldaniti had also recovered from serious, potentially career ending leg injuries.
+Bob Champion achieved possibly the most emotional and inspirational victory in the Grand National – one of the toughest horse races in the world – ever!
+Bob Champion after being diagnosed with cancer was given a far from optimistic chance of overcoming it.
+He endured a vicious course of chemotherapy which in itself nearly killed him, his dream and faith in the possibility of winning the national sustaining him.
+To add to the magic – the real-life fairy-tale – his horse Aldaniti had also recovered from serious, potentially career ending leg injuries.
 The story was made into a film called Champions, starring John Hurt.